eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

       artifact as a target directory.

-5. Test the set up by making some change in README.MD file inside ansible-config-mgt repository (right inside master branch).
+5. Test the set up by making some change in README.MD file inside ansible-config-mgt repository (inside master branch).

    If both Jenkins jobs have completed one after another - you shall see your files inside /home/ubuntu/ansible-config-artifact directory and it will be updated with every
    commit to the master branch.